isb-cgc/readthedocs/docs/source/sections/gcp-info/WorkflowWithGCSFUSE.rst

    $ mkdir <yourNewDirectory>

-.. note:: to access restricted data with your Google credential, before going further use this command: $gcloud auth application-default login
+.. note:: To access restricted data with your Google credential, before going further, use this command: $gcloud auth application-default login

 Mount a bucket to your folder: